sunpy/sunpy/doc/source/guide/installation/mac.rst

 Before you start you'll need to install Xcode which is the freely available developer environment provided by Apple.
 You can find it in the Mac App Store.
-Just a warning, it is a rather large download but provides compilers which are necessary for Macports.
+Just a warning, it is a rather large download but provides compilers which are necessary for Macports (Note that for Mac OS X Lion the compilers are not installed by default anymore.
+Fire up XCode.
+In the Downloads section of your preferences you'll find a button to install the command line tools.
+A nice reference `exists <https://developer.apple.com/library/ios/#documentation/DeveloperTools/Conceptual/WhatsNewXcode/Articles/xcode_4_3.html>` on the
+Apple website).
 After installing Xcode you can go ahead, download and install MacPorts.
 When that is done open a terminal and update the package index using the command: ::